pabloschivazappa/pabloschivazappa/README.md

 ### Hi there 👋

-My name is Pablo Schivazappa, I am a Jr Full Stack developer from Rosario, Argentina.
+My name is Pablo Schivazappa, I am a Full Stack developer from Rosario, Argentina.

 ### Technologies 💻